byakugan-1/byakugan.io/_posts/2025-11-04-ashigaru-terminal-setup-guide.md

 ![Image](/assets/img/ashigaru-terminal-setup-guide/27.webp)

 You now know how to install and get started with Ashigaru Terminal.
-In the next tutorial, we’ll cover performing coinjoins and managing Postmix funds — either via the Ashigaru mobile app or with the`Mix to` option.
+In the [next tutorial](https://byakugan.io/posts/ashigaru-whirlpool-guide), we’ll cover performing coinjoins and managing Postmix funds via the Ashigaru mobile app.